-SUNGOLDPOWER's 50 A plasma cutter is priced considerably less than comparable models from other manufacturers.
+Has a dual voltage system.
 It comes with an inverter soft switch, hose clamp, and other needed supplies.
 Easy-to-read display.
-Max cut is 1/2 inch.
+Can cut up to 12 mm.

-A plasma cutter might sound a bit like some kind of weapon out of Star Wars, but in fact it’s a relatively easy to use and very versatile tool for all kinds of metal cutting.
+A plasma cutter might sound a bit like something out of Star Wars, but in fact, it’s a relatively easy-to-use and very versatile tool for all kinds of metal cutting.
 In basic terms, these machines use an electrical charge to create ionized gas (plasma) at very high temperatures.
 They can slice through steel, aluminum, and brass like a hot knife through butter!

-Most plasma cutters are very portable; the flexibility to make rapid rough cuts or work in fine detail makes them popular with a wide range of fabricators, contractors, auto engineers, hobby metalworkers, and even artists.
+Most plasma cutters are very portable, and the flexibility to make rapid rough cuts or work in fine detail makes them popular with a wide range of fabricators, contractors, auto engineers, hobby metalworkers, and even artists.